FAQ - Monitoring, reporting and verification of maritime transport emissions

 Are greenhouse gas emissions within EEA ports covered?
 How must emissions within EEA ports be reported?

-Greenhouse gas emissions that were generated within EEA ports of call at berth are covered and must be reported annually as an aggregated annual figure and a separate item under the emissions report.
+Greenhouse gas emissions that were released at berth, within an EEA port of call, are covered and must be reported annually as a separate item in the emissions report.

-Greenhouse gas emissions that were generated within EEA ports when the ship is not at berth, but instead moving within ports of call between two voyages, must also be accounted for and reported under the total greenhouse gas emissions.
-In such a case, cargo and other related parameters such as "distance travelled" or "cargo carried" do not have to be monitored and reported.
+Greenhouse gas emissions that were released within EEA ports when the ship is not at berth, but instead moving within a port of call between two voyages, must also be accounted for when reporting the greenhouse gas emissions which occurred within ports.
+In such a case, cargo and other related parameters such as ‘distance travelled’ or ‘cargo carried’ do not have to be monitored and reported.

-When monitoring emissions pursuant to Article 10 point (k), the company must monitor and report all emissions within ports.
+When monitoring emissions pursuant to Article 10, point (k), of the MRV Maritime Regulation, the company must monitor and report all emissions within ports.

 What does the expression “port of call under the jurisdiction of an EU Member State” mean?
 Are all Member State ports covered?
 Are ports in Iceland and Norway covered?